vmleon/oracle-atp-da/lab4/README.md

 ## It works

-There will be a new file in your `natter` folder called `natter-1.0.0.tgz`.
+There will be a new file in your `tasks-cc` folder called `tasks-cc-1.0.0.tgz`.

 ![tgz new file](../images/node_tgz_file.png)